chrizuuu/react-native-image-select/README.md

 # react-native-image-selector

-� Minimalist, customizable component UI that allow to select photos from the device's library.�
+Minimalist, customizable component UI that allow to select photos from the device's library.

 ## Installation